Nadia24601/devops-23-24-PSM-1231849/CA1/README.md

-gpus
+## Introduction
+The provided guide outlines a step-by-step process using version control systems like Git.
+This repository contains the code for the Tutorial React.js and Spring Data REST Application, as well as additional features and unit tests developed as part of a class assignment.
+The assignment involves adding new fields like Job Years and Email, to record employee data, implementing unit tests, and tag the repository at the end of witch task.
+The assignment goals are documented in this README file.
+Also have an Alternative solution using version control systems Mercurial.

-##Creation the repository and the initial commit
+## Creation the repository and the initial commit

-1. **Create the new repository named devops-23-24-teacher name-student number**
+##### Create the new repository named devops-23-24-teacher name-student number**

-2. Open the terminal and navigate to the directory where you want to create the new repository.
+1. **Open the terminal and navigate to the directory where you want to create the new repository.**
     ```
     git clone https://github.com/Nadia24601/devops-23-24-PSM-1231849.git
     ```
-   2.1. **Create the README.md and first commit**
+2. **Create the README.md and first commit**
     ```
    echo "# devops-23-24-PSM-1231849" >> README.md
     git init